Cognitive Dissonance - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Professionalism & Career Development

 What is Cognitive Dissonance?

 Cognitive dissonance refers to the unpleasant emotion resulting from believing two conflicting things simultaneously.
 Studying cognitive dissonance is a widely followed field in social psychology.
 Cognitive dissonance can bring about absurd decision making as a person attempts to reconcile their contradicting beliefs.

 Conflicting beliefs can be held simultaneously, often without an individual realizing it.
-This is true when the contradicting beliefs are based on different areas of life OT or can be applied to different situations.
-When a situation makes the individual realize their conflicting beliefs, then cognitive dissonance occurs and brings about an uneasy feeling.
-The individual experiencing dissonance would work to settle one of the contradicting beliefs in order for their thoughts to be logical and linear once more.
+This is true when the contradicting beliefs are based on different areas of life or different situations.